There are many ways to help within and beyond the walls of Saint Paul’s.

 - Spirit of Saint Paul’s

-- Food Bank (still active in our parking lot, every second and fourth Tues of every month from 11 am to 12pm)
+- Food Bank (every second and fourth Tues of every month from 11 am to 12pm)

 Saint Paul’s also does outreach programs including: